oudouss/symfony-docker-env/README.md

 ```

 ## Creating the Symfony Application:

 Run the following command to execute commands in the container:
 ```
 docker exec -it server bash
 ```

-Once in the server container Run the following commands to build your app in codebase directory:
+Once in the server container Run the following commands to build your app in codebase directory.
 Run this if you are building a traditional web application:
 ```
 composer create-project symfony/skeleton:"^5.4" .
 composer require webapp
 ```

 Run this if you are building a microservice, console application or API:
 ```
 composer create-project symfony/skeleton:"^5.4" .
 ```

 ## Setting up an Existing Symfony Project:

 Clone a symfony project into codebase:
 ```
 cd codebase